begoechavarren/API-NLP-Chat-Sentiment-Analyzer/README.md

 ## Overview

-The API, which can be consumed from https://api-nlp-bego.herokuapp.com/, serves data extracted from a MongoDB Atlas databased and processed using nltk NLP library.
+The API, which can be consumed from https://api-nlp-bego.herokuapp.com/, serves data extracted from a MongoDB Atlas database and processed using nltk NLP library.